hendersontrent/theft/README.md

 [`tidyverts`](https://tidyverts.org) collection of packages for tidy time-series analysis.
-Here is a single code chunk that calculates features for a [`tsibble`](https://tsibble.tidyverts.org) (tidy temporal data frame) of some simulated Gaussian Noise and AR(1) time series that comes with `theft`.
+Here is a single code chunk that calculates features for a [`tsibble`](https://tsibble.tidyverts.org) (tidy temporal data frame) of some simulated time series processes, including Gaussian noise, AR(1), ARMA(1,1), MA(1), noisy sinusoid, and a random walk.
+`simData` comes with `theft`.
 We’ll just use the [`catch22`](https://github.com/hendersontrent/Rcatch22) feature set and a custom set of mean and standard deviation for now.
 Using tidy principles and pipes, we can, in the same code chunk, feed the